excid3/noticed/docs/delivery_methods/ios.md

 ## Apple Push Notification Service (APNS) Authentication

 Token-based authentication is used for APNS.
-* No renewal.
-Certificate authentication must be renewed annually.
 * A single key can be used for every app in your developer account.
+* Token authentication never expires, unlike certificate authentication which must be renewed annually.

 Follow these docs for setting up Token-based authentication. https://github.com/ostinelli/apnotic#token-based-authentication